My Car Was Stolen — Here’s What I Did and How You Can Protect Yourself

 What your insurance covers if your car is stolen

-Speaking of insurance, most auto policies offer little to no coverage for personal items stolen from your vehicle.
-For example, if your car is stolen with your wedding ring inside, the ring likely won’t be covered — unless it's protected under your home insurance or you've added extra coverage to your auto policy.
-That’s why it’s important to review your home insurance as well, since many policies do cover personal belongings stolen from a car.
+For example, if your car is stolen with your wedding ring inside, the ring likely won’t be covered unless it's protected under your home insurance or you've added extra coverage to your auto policy.
+That’s why it’s important to review your home insurance as well, since many policies cover personal belongings stolen from a car.

-If you have a newer car, it may be worth considering general asset protection (GAP) insurance.
-Standard auto insurance only covers the car’s current market value — not what you still owe on your loan.
 For example, if your insurer values your stolen car at $20,000 but you still owe $30,000, you’d be responsible for the $10,000 difference unless you have GAP coverage.
 Keep in mind that insurance adjusters often undervalue stolen vehicles, which makes GAP coverage even more important.

-According to Car and Driver, GAP coverage averages just $20 to $40 a year when added to an existing auto policy, depending on the insurer.
-You can also purchase it for a flat fee from a lender or dealership, usually for a few hundred dollars, but keep in mind, you’ll likely pay interest on that amount since it’s rolled into your loan.
+According to Car and Driver, GAP coverage averages $20 to $40 a year when added to an existing auto policy, depending on the insurer.
+You can also purchase it for a flat fee from a lender or dealership, usually for a few hundred dollars, but keep in mind, you’ll likely pay interest on that amount if it’s rolled into your loan.

 It’s also a smart move to add rental reimbursement coverage to your auto policy.
 Many insurers offer this optional add-on to help cover transportation costs while you shop for a replacement vehicle.
 Just be aware there’s usually a daily cap.
-For example, my insurer covered $40 per day — only half of what it actually cost to rent a car — but that coverage still saved me more than $1,000.

 Explore some of today's best car insurance offers with the tool below, powered by Bankrate: